Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity

-Curiosity drove me to perform a systematic probe across fellow researchers, and the pattern that emerged was unexpected: \emph{citation count and $h$-index alone do not determine whether a frontier model recognizes a researcher.} Two researchers with similar citation counts and h-indices can elicit completely different model responses---those whose work has broader impact appear in model outputs reliably, while those whose citations spread across many incremental papers often do not.
+A systematic probe across fellow researchers revealed an unexpected pattern: \emph{citation count and $h$-index alone do not determine whether a frontier model recognizes a researcher.} Two researchers with similar metrics can elicit entirely different responses---those whose work has broad impact appear reliably, while those whose citations spread across many incremental papers often do not.

-A second interesting pattern appeared across vendors.
-As of evaluation in April 2026, Gemini 3.1 Pro recognizes researchers and named systems that GPT-5.5 hesitates on; GPT-5.5 in turn recognizes more than Claude Opus 4.7.
-The ranking is also not stable across release cycles, which means a single instrument that can be re-run at each release is itself a useful artifact.
+A second pattern appears across vendors: as of April 2026, Gemini 3.1 Pro recognizes researchers and systems that GPT-5.5 hesitates on, and GPT-5.5 in turn recognizes more than Claude Opus 4.7.
+This ranking shifts across release cycles, so an instrument re-run at each release is itself useful.

-The generalization is that frontier foundation models have become compressed images of the expert discourse of their era.
-Human experts work in the open---papers, code, talks, documentation---and each successive training run distills more of that output into parameters.
-Over time, the useful knowledge of entire research communities (which ideas matter, who produced them, what artifacts they built) flows from the long tail of the open web into a handful of proprietary models.
-How much of that knowledge a particular model has absorbed is bounded below by the Shannon entropy~\citep{shannon1948mathematical} of the stored facts and bounded above by the model's parameter budget; and these bounds are tight in practice---accuracy on rare factual questions scales log-linearly with model size across three orders of magnitude~\citep{petroni2019language, roberts2020much, kandpal2023, lu2024factmemorization}.
-Consequently, the fraction of an expert's contributions---or of the facts about any entity---that a given model has internalized is an \emph{empirically measurable} quantity.
-The appropriate instrument is a set of probes spanning (i)~rare-but-real researchers and their subfields and (ii)~specific factual attributes of specific entities, scored through the public API.
-This is what we build.
+The generalization: frontier models have become compressed images of the expert discourse of their era.
+Human experts work in the open---papers, code, talks, documentation---and each training run distills more of that output into parameters, so the knowledge of entire research communities flows from the long tail of the open web into a handful of proprietary models.
+How much a model has absorbed is bounded below by the Shannon entropy~\citep{shannon1948mathematical} of the stored facts and above by its parameter budget, and empirically, accuracy on rare facts scales log-linearly with model size across three orders of magnitude~\citep{petroni2019language, roberts2020much, kandpal2023, lu2024factmemorization}.
+The fraction of an expert's contributions a model has internalized is thus \emph{empirically measurable}, via probes spanning (i)~rare-but-real researchers and their subfields and (ii)~specific attributes of specific entities, scored through the public API.